Tutorial: Configure Atlassian Cloud for automatic user provisioning

 To enable the Azure AD provisioning service for Atlassian Cloud, change the Provisioning Status to On in the Settings section.

 Define the users and/or groups that you would like to provision to Atlassian Cloud by choosing the desired values in Scope in the Settings section.

 When you are ready to provision, click Save.

 This operation starts the initial synchronization of all users and/or groups defined in Scope in the Settings section.
 The initial sync takes longer to perform than subsequent syncs, which occur approximately every 40 minutes as long as the Azure AD provisioning service is running.
-You can use the Synchronization Details section to monitor progress and follow links to provisioning activity report, which describes all actions performed by the Azure AD provisioning service on Atlassian Cloud.

 - Atlassian Cloud does not support group renames today.
 This means that any changes to the displayName of a group in Azure AD will not be updated and reflected in Atlassian Cloud.

 - The value of the mail user attribute in Azure AD is only populated if the user has a Microsoft Exchange Mailbox.
 If the user does not have one, it is recommended to map a different desired attribute to the emails attribute in Atlassian Cloud.

 - 06/15/2020 - Added support for batch PATCH for groups.

 - 04/21/2021 - Added support for Schema Discovery.

 - Managing user account provisioning for Enterprise Apps